AceCentre/AceCursors/README.md

 You will need [NSIS](http://nsis.sourceforge.io) - just download this repo and use the installer file ``Installer.nsi``

+## Making your own cursors?

+The simple answer is to use [RealWorld Cursor Editor](http://www.rw-designer.com/cursor-maker). .cur files are basically .ico files with a different extension.
+So you can edit them in anything that edits ico files (e.g. [CursorWorkshop](https://www.axialis.com/cursorworkshop/) and [Inkscape](https://inkscape.org/).

 ## Authors

 David Colven, Ace Centre